charpeni/react-native-url-polyfill/README.md

 react-native-url-polyfill is a full implementation of the WHATWG [URL Standard](https://url.spec.whatwg.org/) that has been optimized for React Native.

 - **Trustworthy**.
 Follows closely the URL Standard spec, and relys on unit tests and Detox e2e tests within [React Native](https://github.com/facebook/react-native).
 - **Light**.
-Instead of using directly `whatwg-url`, this polyfill uses a forked version ([`whatwg-url-without-unicode`](https://github.com/charpeni/whatwg-url)) that has been stripped of unicode support — Going down from [353 kB](https://bundlephobia.com/result?p=whatwg-url@7.0.0) to [54 kB](https://bundlephobia.com/result?p=whatwg-url-without-unicode@7.0.0).
+Instead of using directly [`whatwg-url`](https://github.com/jsdom/whatwg-url), this polyfill uses a forked version ([`whatwg-url-without-unicode`](https://github.com/charpeni/whatwg-url)) where unicode support has been stripped out — Going down from [353 kB](https://bundlephobia.com/result?p=whatwg-url@7.0.0) to [54 kB](https://bundlephobia.com/result?p=whatwg-url-without-unicode@7.0.0).
 - **Blog support**.
 Supports React Native's Blob without additional steps.

 ## Why do we need this?

-React Native does include a polyfill for `URL`, but this polyfill is homemade — in order to keep it light-weight — and was initially created to handle specific use cases.
+React Native does include [a polyfill for `URL`](https://github.com/facebook/react-native/blob/8c0c860e38f57e18296f689e47dfb4a54088c260/Libraries/Blob/URL.js#L115-L222), but this polyfill is homemade — in order to keep it light-weight — and was initially created to handle specific use cases.

 Meanwhile, React Native has grown around that polyfill, then some unexpected errors have arisen.